 In addition to Bauer, John McGill has worked for many prominent elected officials and secured multiple government contracts over the years.
-Many of those contracts were managed by his wife, who until recently listed S.C. state treasurer Curtis Loftis among her clients.
+Many of those contracts were managed by his wife.

 As we reported back in August, sources close to this case have intimated that it could ensnare “several current and former elected officials.”
 In fact, one source familiar with the proceedings claimed documents related to the case referenced the attempted “blackmail” of one elected official.

 No names or details have been provided and again … all of the case files remain sealed as of this writing.

 In addition to these political connections, the soap opera also allegedly involves a “star witness” – a transgender woman with rumored proximity to at least one cast member of the hit Bravo TV reality series Southern Charm, which is filmed on location in and around Charleston, S.C.

 Much of the information related to this witness has already been provided to this news outlet by sources close to both John McGill and Jenny McGill.
 Much more information is still under seal, we are told.